Ok, this is not your mom’s corned beef…

 - Allow the canner to heat.

 - (All American canner specific – this varies by canner) Once the steam comes out of the vent allow the canner to vent 10 minutes.
 Add the weight to the vent.
 Once the weight jiggles, adjust the heat until it jiggles 4-10 times per minute.
+Usually this is around medium heat on the stove top.

 - The temperature should come up to 240-245 degrees F (115 – 118 degrees C).